networknext/next/docs/run_your_own_client_and_server.md

 ./bin/client
 ```

-Your client should connect to the server and now we will see the 'upgrading', eg. process of evaluating your connection and deciding if you need to be accelerated according to the route shader or not will kick in:
+Your client should connect to the server and will now 'upgrade the connection.
+This starts the process of tracking your session in the portal, and deciding if it the session needs to be accelerated or not.

 ```
 gaffer@macbook next % run client